-Romaine lettuce is a leafy green, crunchy, nutrient-dense vegetable commonly used in Caesar salads, regular salads, and lettuce wraps.
-Let’s explore Romaine Lettuce Nutrition and Benefits
+Romaine lettuce is a leafy green, crunchy, nutrient-dense vegetable with long, cylindrical leaves, commonly used in Caesar salads, regular salads, and lettuce wraps.

 Unlike other leafy greens, particularly kale and spinach, romaine lettuce is low in calories but high in water content.
 This may make it seem like it has no nutritional benefits, but studies have proven it all wrong.